 We did not go very far, just away from the yard.
 We went to the small island Archangelos with its lovely anchorage [37° 11.9' N 26° 46.3' E] just 1.8 M away.
 I wanted to test some more all the systems and be near the yard just in case.
 We anchored in 4.5 m depth over clear sand.
 The time was 1605.
 Everything worked fine except there was still some water, less than yesterday, entering from the shaft.
 I tightened the stuffing box some more but I did not want to over do it as it needs a drip of water for cooling.

 It is very beautiful here.
-The wind has died, the sea is smooth, and all the colors are very vivid.
-Thetis is the queen of the bay as she is the only boat within sight.
+The wind had died, the sea was smooth, and all the colors were very vivid.
+Thetis was the queen of the bay as she was the only boat within sight.
 I rested, sent some e-mails, had a hot shower, I am now enjoying a well earned ouzo.
 It is wonderful to be cruising again.
 There are still many tasks to do but not today.

 Monday May 15, 2006, Day 2

-I did several tasks in the morning: I tightened slightly the stuffing box, stowed more things in their proper places, re-organized the cabinet under the chart table, tested the genset, etc. But there are plenty more to be done.
-I still have to re-arrange the charts that have been scrabbled but this is a time consuming task.
+I did several tasks in the morning: I tightened slightly the stuffing box, stowed more things in their proper places, re-organized the cabinet under the chart table, tested the genset, etc. But there were plenty more to be done.
+I still had to re-arrange the charts that had been scrabbled but this is a time consuming task.